Inshore lizardfish: Distribution

 The inshore lizardfish is widely distributed.
-This fish can be found over soft-bottom inshore areas, especially in the northern Gulf of Mexico described as "in the western Atlantic from New Jersey south along the U.S. coast, Bermuda, the Bahamas, and in the Caribbean from Cuba, Jamaica, Puerto Rico, and St. Martin" (2015).
+This fish can be found over soft-bottom inshore areas, especially in the northern Gulf of Mexico described as "in the western Atlantic from New Jersey south along the U.S. coast, Bermuda, the Bahamas, and in the Caribbean from Cuba, Jamaica, Puerto Rico, and St. Martin".
+Their adaptability to different salinity and temperature conditions and their versatile diets allow them to remain in large populations throughout the seasonal year.
+Because of their abundance, they are considered a stable species that does not face threats of endangerment or extinction.